WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 So, if you want to be a command line or `vim` magician, Dvorak-Booster layout will be your trusty magic wand!
 For example, typing the `!$` combination (to recall the last argument of the previous command in bash) is basically just one fluid and pleasant motion on the Dvorak-Booster layout!
 Very much like waving a magic wand.

+Overall, Dvorak-Booster makes typing in English and typing for coding, command line and markup languages **MUCH more enjoyable**, reduces the stain on wrists and fingers and cuts down the number of typos to a minimum.
+That can make you happier and more productive.

+I've put a LOT of time, thought, research and **testing** effort into developing the Dvorak-Booster keyboard layout because being able to type so effortlessly is great fun!
+And after several iterations of tweaking, challenging and questioning my own assumptions and ideas, throwing out some of my previous assumptions and ideas, re-designing, tweaking, testing, tweaking, testing and tweaking-testing again and again I finally ended up with a keyboard layout that really does feel pretty magical when you use it.
+This keyboard layout is probably as close to a magic wand as it's possible to get.

 ## Table of Contents